 - Analysis: assessment of an average 10–15 metaphase chromosome pairs in 1250x magnification

-- Karyotype: evaluation of the karyogram according to the number and the structure (morphology, length, arm-ratio, pattern of banding, size) of the chromosomes
+- Evaluation of a karyogram according to the number and the structure (morphology, length, arm-ratio, pattern of banding, size) of the chromosomes

-- The total number of chromosomes is stated first followed by the type of sex chromosome present.
-Anomalies, if present, are noted mentioned last.
+- The total number of chromosomes is stated first followed by the type of sex chromosome present (e.g., 46, XX = healthy, female karyotype).

 Fluorescence in situ hybridization is a method used for the staining of specific DNA sequences by a fluorescence-labeled DNA or RNA probe, e.g., to stain chromosomes in karyograms, in tumor diagnosis, or to map specific genes on chromosomes in metaphase.